cjerryc/WorldHappinessReport-Data-Analysis-and-Insights/README.md

 ![Predictor Correlation](https://github.com/cjerryc/WorldHappinessReport-Data-Analysis-and-Insights/blob/main/Predictor%20Correlations.png?raw=true)

+To answer our secondary question, we calculate the correlation between all the different predictors across the years.
+There is a strong, positive relationship between the importance of Health and the Economy when rating Happiness in a country.
+There is a moderately strong, positive relationship between the importance of Social Support and both Economy and Health.

 ---

 ## 🙏 Acknowledgements

-Special thanks to **Dr. Allison Theobold** for her guidance, and to **Cal Poly SLO** for providing the resources and support for this project.
+Special thanks to **Dr. Allison Theobold** for her guidance, and to **Cal Poly SLO** for the resources provided for learning in DATA 301.

 ---